jonathanlokianto/Capstone/Machine Learning/README.md

 - **Name:** Facial Expression of Fatigues (FEF)
 - **Platform:** Kaggle
 - **Description:** A dataset designed for detecting and analyzing facial expressions related to fatigue.
-- **Applications:** Suitable for research in machine learning, computer vision, and emotion detection.
+- **Applications:** This dataset is ideal for research in machine learning, computer vision, and emotion detection tasks.

 ## Link to Our Model